apr-courses/php/README.md

 Use GET, POST, PUT, PATCH, DELETE methods to do this.

-The initial user data take from `users.json` file After any changes - update this file.
-Every API request should take a new data from json file.

-You shpould be able to edit all fields in json file apart from `index` and `id`.
+The initial user data take from `users.json` file.
+You should be able to edit all fields in json file apart from `index` and `id`.
+Instead of working with a files - create a users table in SQL database.

+To do this use Laravel Eloquent ORM (the best way) or Laravel Query Builder.
+- Create a new table by using migrations.
+- Add the users data from json file to database by using seeders.
+- Create a user model in a project
+- Use user model in API route handlers to work with a user data.

 Extra tasks:
  - Add `cors` middleware